nylone/progetto-ingsw-2022/docs/README.md

 ## Building and Running

-Make sure you have the latest **Java 18** jdk (for building and running) or jre (for running) installed before you attempt to build or run this project.
+Make sure you have the latest [**Java 18**](https://jdk.java.net/18/) jdk installed before you attempt to build or run this project.

 If you wish to build the package from source (on most Linux based distros):

 ```
-git clone https://github.com/nylone/ing-sw-2022-rampone-rossi-salerno.git #clone the repo
+git clone https://github.com/nylone/ing-sw-2022-rampone-rossi-salerno.git # clone the repo
-cd ing-sw-2022-rampone-rossi-salerno #cd into the root of the repo
+cd ing-sw-2022-rampone-rossi-salerno # cd into the root of the repo
-mvn clean install #tell maven to generate the package from source
+mvn clean install # tell maven to generate the package from source
 ```

 Otherwise: you can download the latest release from the